 You know what the traditional approach looks like.
 Open LinkedIn, Indeed, We Work Remotely, and three other tabs.
 Search "remote react developer" on each one.
 Get 200+ results, 60% of which are hybrid, contract, or mislabeled.
 Spend 20 minutes per company researching whether they're legit.
 Copy-paste your resume into yet another form.
 Lose track of where you applied.
 Repeat until you burn out.

 The agent approach compresses most of that into a conversation.
-Your agent searches one platform with real filters, cross-references results against your profile, stars the matches, and applies when you say go.
+Your agent searches one platform with real filters, cross-references results against your profile, stars the matches, surfaces the application URLs when you say go, and tracks the pipeline.
 You still make every decision.
-The agent just eliminates the busywork between decisions.
+You still click submit on the company's site for most roles.
+The agent eliminates the busywork between decisions, not the decisions themselves.

 The other thing nobody talks about: consistency.
 Humans get sloppy on listing number 30.
 You start skimming, miss good matches, skip the company research.
 An agent gives the same attention to listing 100 that it gave to listing 1.